maslovalex/jaxrs-scalate/README.md

 ### Configure Servlet filter

-The `ScalateFilter` Servlet filter intercepts HTTP requests and captures the Servlet context, request, and response for use by the `ScalateProvider` JAX-RS provider.
-As such, `ScalateFilter` must be configured to run before the JAX-RS filter, if any.
+The Scalate `TemplateEngineFilter` Servlet filter configures the template engine and can be configured anywhere in the filter chain.
+A subclass of the filter can also be used, so long as the `TemplateEngineFilter.doFilter` method is invoked properly.

     <web-app>

       ...

       <filter>
-        <filter-name>jaxrsScalateFilter</filter-name>
+        <filter-name>TemplateEngineFilter</filter-name>
-        <filter-class>com.mikepb.jaxrs.scalate.ScalateFilter</filter-class>
+        <filter-class>org.fusesource.scalate.servlet.TemplateEngineFilter</filter-class>
       </filter>

       <filter>